Free Curves on Varieties: Proving uniruledness and rational connectedness

-Using either of Theorems \ref{peternell} or \ref{bm}, a smooth projective variety $X$ over an algebraically closed field of characteristic zero with a free genus $g$ curve $f:C\to X$ such that $g\geq1$ is automatically rationally connected since from Proposition \ref{ggandh1impliesample} we have that $f^*\sT_X$ is ample.
-Similarly, from Proposition \ref{ampleimpliesfree} and Corollary \ref{mrctowerispointcor} we obtain the following.
+Using any of Theorems \ref{bm}, \ref{peternell} or \ref{mrctowerispoint}, a smooth projective variety $X$ over an algebraically closed field of characteristic zero with a free genus $g$ curve $f:C\to X$ such that $g\geq1$ is automatically rationally connected.

-\theo{ Let $X$ be a smooth projective variety over an algebraically closed field $k$ of characteristic zero and assume that there exists a smooth curve $f:C\to X$ of genus $g$ such that $f^*\sT_X$ is ample.
-Then $X$ is rationally connected. }

-\rem{ At this point we do not know whether the above statement holds in characteristic $p$ or whether, still in positive characteristic, assuming that we have a free curve $f:C\to X$ of genus $g\geq 1$ implies that $X$ is separably rationally connected or even rationally chain connected.
+\rem{ At this point we cannot prove that in positive characteristic, assuming that we have a free curve $f:C\to X$ of genus $g\geq 1$ implies that $X$ is separably rationally connected or even rationally chain connected.
 It is tempting to hope that both statements are true though.
 Jason Starr informs us that his maximal free rational quotient (MFRC) \cite{starr06} gives a generically (on the source) smooth morphism $X\to R_f(X)$ over any algebraically closed field $k$, so if $X$ contained a free rational curve $f:\bP^1\to X$, then $\dim R_f(X) < \dim X$.
 Hence, if $f:C\to X$ a free curve of genus $g\geq1$ implied that we have a free rational curve $\bP^1\to X$ (we do not know how to show this), taking successive MFRC quotients and using Proposition \ref{vfpushesdown} would reduce the tower of MFRC quotients to a point.
 This does not mean that $X$ will necessarily be rationally connected, but since there is a free rational curve on $X$, it will at least be separably uniruled.
-Even though Bend and Break arguments give us the existence of many rational curves, the author does not know any techniques to construct free rational curves in positive characteristic. }
+Even though Bend and Break arguments give us the existence of many rational curves, the author does not know any general techniques to construct free rational curves in positive characteristic.
+See the last two sections for results in this direction. }